oceanprotocol/docs/rewards/df-emissions-apys.md

 <figure><img src="../.gitbook/assets/gif/neo-bb.gif" alt=""><figcaption><p>Like a true master of The Way of Data Farming.</p></figcaption></figure>

+## Understand emissions to know APYs

+To really know APYs, you should understand emissions and how they play a role in the funds disributed inside Ocean Protocol.

+If you are looking to get an overview of APYs, please read the [basics of estimating APY](../rewards/df-intro.md#estimating-apy) first.

+If you want to see some examples of how to calculate it, you can find out more in the [Estimate APY user guides](../user-guides/data-farming/how-to-estimate-apy.md).

 ### Why veOCEAN is important to OceanDAO

 veOCEAN enables OceanDAO to be more user-focused, community-driven, and futuristic revenue-sharing like CurveDAO: